samtron1412/docs/tech/it/sw/vim.md

     + You can enter `Visual` mode then select the lines, and hit `zf` to fold
 - `zd`: delete the fold at the cursor

+### Opening and closing folds

 - `zc`: close a fold
+    + When count is given, that many folds deep will be closed.
+    + In visual mode one level of folds is closed for all lines in the selected area.
 - `zo`: open a fold
 - `za`: toggle open and close a fold
 - `zC`, `zO`, `zA`: operate on all folding levels (i.e., close all folds at the cursor)

+- `zx`: undo manually opened and closed folds, re-apply `foldlevel`, then do `zv`
+- `zX`: undo manually opened and closed folds, re-apply `foldlevel`
 - `zr`: reduces folding by opening one more level of folds throughout the whole buffer (the cursor position is not relevant)
 - `zR`: open all folds
 - `zm`: gives more folding by closing one more level of folds throughout the whole buffer
 - `zM`: close all folds
+- `zn`: fold none: reset `foldenable`.
+All folds will be open.
+- `zN`: fold normal: set `foldenable`.
+All folds will be as they were before

+### Moving over folds

+- `[z`: move to the start of the current open fold.
+- `]z`: move to the end of the current open fold.
+- `zj`: move downwards to the start of the next fold.
+- `zk`: move upwards to the end of the previous fold.

 # The VIM way